Now is the time for Sinovac shareholders to stand up, speak out, and demand fairness from the Company's Board of Directors

 For six years we Sinovac shareholders have been frustrated by management actions that left us unable to benefit from a historic bull run in vaccine stocks during the COVID-19 pandemic.

-Now the new board has an opportunity to correct this by distributing Sinovac's excessive cash of more than $10 billion with whom the cash belongs - we shareholders.
+There is an opportunity to correct this by distributing Sinovac's excessive cash with whom the cash belongs - we shareholders.

 Join us to insist Sinovac's board do the right thing and return the cash to its rightful owners to compensate for this epic missed opportunity.